 Improper installation of your air conditioner, particularly if the refrigerant lines are not sealed correctly, can result in slow but persistent leaks.
 Ensuring your AC is installed by licensed professionals is key to preventing such issues.

-How to detect air conditioner refrigerant leaks?
+How to detect an air conditioner refrigerant leak?

 Early AC refrigerant leak detection is crucial to preventing further damage to your system.
-Here are some methods you can use to identify refrigerant leaks:
+Here are some methods you can use to identify leaks:

 - UV dye A special ultraviolet dye can be added to the refrigerant.
 When a leak occurs, the dye will show up under UV light, making it easier to locate the leak.